 Holds a degree in Hydraulic enginnering from the University of Aleppo, Syria, and participated in training in Water resources management during crisis and Drinking water quality standards in emergencies.
 She worked in private engineering office and in the Directorate of technical services.
 She was volunteer in the Red – Crescent organization and in BIR Association.

-She holds a master degree in management and responsible for the Internal Audit within the organization, especially: risk management and operational process control; management and organization.
+She holds a Certificate of Advanced Studies (CAS) Audit Interne and master degree in management.
+She is responsible for the Internal Audit within the organization, especially: risk management and controlling of operational processes.

 holds a BA degree in international relations (concentration international history and law) from the University of Geneva where he pursues a MA degree on Russia and East Central Europe at the Global Studies Institute.
 His master's thesis which he is writing with Geo Expertise analyses the use of water in the longstanding conflict in Ukraine's eastern and southern parts from a historical perspective.
 Previously, Dan has been active for medical NGO's in Switzerland and Australia including Mercy Ships Lausanne and has been a trainee for the shipbrokers society Barry Rogliano Salles in Geneva.